US nearly out of money to help Ukraine fight Russia, White House warns Congress | Politics

 US nearly out of money to help Ukraine fight Russia, White House warns Congress

-White House budget director Shalanda Young warned in a letter to Republican House Speaker Mike Johnson and other congressional leaders on Monday that the United States was running out of time and money to help Ukraine fight its war with Russia.
-President Joe Biden's administration in October asked Congress for nearly $106 billion to fund ambitious plans for Ukraine, Israel and U.S. border security.
+White House budget director Shalanda Young warned in a letter on Monday to Republican House of Representatives Speaker Mike Johnson and other congressional leaders that the United States was running out of time and money to help Ukraine fight its war with Russia.
+Democratic President Joe Biden's administration in October asked Congress for nearly $106 billion to fund ambitious plans for Ukraine, Israel and U.S. border security.

-Republicans control the House of Representatives with a slim majority, and funding for Ukraine has become politically controversial with some right-leaning lawmakers.
-Young said in a letter released by the White House that cutting off funding and a flow of weapons to Ukraine would increase the likelihood of Russian victories.
+Republicans control the House with a slim majority, and funding for Ukraine has become politically controversial with some right-leaning lawmakers.
+Congress has approved more than $110 billion for Ukraine since Russia's February 2022 invasion.
+But it has not approved any funds since Republicans took over the House from Democrats in January.
+The House and Senate last approved $45 billion in military, financial and humanitarian aid for Ukraine as part of a broader annual spending bill passed in December 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)